jockofcode/ultimate_shim/README.md

 # Ultimate Shim

-This repository contains a bash script that serves as a "shim" for running various application commands with setup and environment configurations.
+This repository contains a bash script that serves as a "shim" for running various application commands with setup and environment configurations applied before it is run.

 ## Description